 Penn State Penn State: College of the Liberal Arts

-The Laboratory for Spatial Archaeology and Historical Network Dynamics in the Department of Anthropology at Penn State studies the long-term histories of past and present sociopolitical institutions and the ways they are creatively imagined and transformed by people.
+The SAHND and SHEL Lab is a collaborative unit in the Department of Anthropology at Penn State that studies the long-term histories of past and present sociopolitics, economics, and ecologies of eastern North America and the ways that both human institutions and landscapes are creatively imagined and transformed by people.

 Jacob Holland-Lulewicz, Principal Investigator